What’s the best reef salt mix?–Hands-down, this is the most debated question in the community.

 Alternatively, if you’re using soft corals or a fish only tank, you may not require the extra benefits.

 Now, I’m not saying you definitely need the extra nutrients, as you can make up for it by dosing.
+It is possible to buy individual calcium and magnesium salts, as well as specific vitamin and trace element mixes that you can add to your reef water above and beyond the salt mix.

 However, if you’re not the most experienced reef keeper it might be best to go with one that is designed for the type of corals you keep.